saurav-dhait/Multi-Modal-ChatBot/README.md

 # Multi-Modal-ChatBot

-Thw Project defines a series of functions to create and execute different types of AI-driven chains using the LangChain framework, including `text-based decision chains`, `text-to-text`, `text-to-code`, `image-to-text`, and `text-to-image` generation.
+The Project defines a series of functions to create and execute different types of AI-driven chains using the LangChain framework, including `text-based decision chains`, `text-to-text`, `text-to-code`, `image-to-text`, and `text-to-image` generation.
 It leverages various models such as `llama3`, `codellama`, and `llava` from the `ChatOllama` suite and integrates OpenAI's `DALL-e` for image generation.
 The process involves creating prompt templates with specific rules and using these templates to process user queries through defined chains.
 ## Project Structure

 - `app.py`: This is the main script that contains the streamlit app.